 That said, there are very few published articles or findings on the way that this compound performs.
 We know a little about how THC combines with receptors.
 It’s mixture with other cannabinoids and reactions at receptors CB1 and CB2 are still relatively unknown.

-Possible Therapeutic Benefits of D9 THC
+Benefits of D9 THC

 - Muscle spasticity